nf-core/neutronstar/README.md

 ### Introduction

 NGI-NeutronStar is a bioinformatics best-practice analysis pipeline used for de-novo assembly and quality-control of 10x Genomics Chromium data.
 It's developed and used at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.
 The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.

-It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.
+#### Disclaimer

+This software is in no way affiliated with nor endorsed by 10x Genomics.

 ### Usage instructions
 It is recommended that you start the pipeline inside a unix `screen` (or alternatively `tmux`).